Daunte Wright shooting: Police officer Kim Potter, Chief Tom Gannon resign from Brooklyn Center Police Department

 After firing a single shot from her handgun, the car speeds away, and the officer is heard saying, "Holy (expletive)!
 I shot him."

-"We're going to do everything we can to ensure that justice is done and our communities are made whole," Elliott said.

-The city's police chief has said he believes the officer, identified as 26-year-veteran Kim Potter, mistakenly grabbed her gun when she was going for her Taser.
-The officer, who is white, can be heard on her body camera video shouting "Taser!
-Taser!"
+"I have loved every minute of being a police officer and serving this community to the best of my ability, but I believe it is in the best interest of the community, the department, and my fellow officers if I resign immediately," Potter wrote.

-Wright's father, Aubrey Wright, told ABC's "Good Morning America" on Tuesday that he rejects that explanation.
+Wright's father, Aubrey Wright, told ABC's "Good Morning America" on Tuesday that he rejects the explanation that Potter mistook her gun for her Taser.

 "I lost my son.
 He's never coming back.
 I can't accept that.
 A mistake?
 That doesn't even sound right.
 This officer has been on the force for 26 years.
 I can't accept that," he said.

 Chauvin and three other officers were fired the day after Floyd's death.
-Potter was placed on administrative leave while the state Bureau of Criminal Apprehension investigates Wright's death.
+Potter initially was placed on administrative leave during the state Bureau of Criminal Apprehension investigation into Wright's death.

 The Minnesota Police and Peace Officers Association, the police union, issued a statement Tuesday saying "no conclusions should be made until the investigation is complete."

-The advent of social media and body cameras has forced police departments to move much quickly than in the past, said Alex Piquero, chairman of the University of Miami's sociology department.
-However, he said that before the Brooklyn Center Police Department fires the officer, it will likely review all evidence, including any other body camera footage and testimony from other officers, so that the dismissal is less vulnerable to any court challenge.

-"We don't know why she reached for her firearm instead of her Taser," Piquero said.

 Body camera footage Gannon released less than 24 hours after the shooting shows three officers around a stopped car, which authorities said was pulled over because it had expired registration tags.
 When one officer attempts to handcuff Wright, a second officer tells him he's being arrested on a warrant.
-That's when the struggle begins.
+That's when the struggle begins and Potter shoots Wright.

-Potter can be heard saying: "I'll Tase you!
-I'll Tase you!
-Taser!
-Taser!
-Taser!"
-She draws her weapon after the man breaks free from police outside his car and gets back behind the wheel.
-After firing a single shot from her handgun, the car speeds away and the officer is heard saying, "Holy (expletive)!
-I shot him."

-Wright died of a gunshot wound to the chest, the Hennepin County Medical Examiner's office.
+He died of a gunshot wound to the chest, according to the Hennepin County Medical Examiner's office.

 Potter has experience with investigations into police shootings.
 Potter was one of the first officers to respond after Brooklyn Center police fatally shot a man who allegedly allegedly tried to stab an officer with a knife in August 2019, according to a report from the Hennepin County Attorney's Office.